 All members of the College community should be familiar with this policy.
 This policy governs the conduct of students in or on College facilities.
 Students and OCC employees and employees of the College’s affiliated organizations are to cooperate fully with the disciplinary process.
 This policy shall also apply to conduct in other locations that adversely affect one or more members of the College community and/or the pursuit of the College’s objectives.
 Each student is responsible for his/her conduct from the time of initial enrollment through the actual awarding of a degree.

 - Residence Life Keys to Residence Hall Living Handbook

 - College Catalog

 - Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, and accompanying regulations of the U.S. Department of Education (collectively, “FERPA”)

-The Administrative Officer is charged with ensuring that the requirements of the policy are followed.
-He or she:
+The Hearing Officer is charged with ensuring that the requirements of the policy are followed.
+He/She:

 1. Supervises the case from start to conclusion